Repositories to create

 ECR, then SSHes into the server to run

 ./scripts/deploy-stage.sh <team>.
+That happens

 Production uses the same repo to execute